 Chapter 1 - Purpose and Background

-Section 245 of the Immigration and Nationality Act (INA) allows certain aliens who are physically present in the United States to adjust status to that of a lawful permanent resident (LPR).
+Section 245 of the Immigration and Nationality Act (INA) allows certain noncitizens who are physically present in the United States to adjust status to that of a lawful permanent resident (LPR).
 Most adjustment applicants file their adjustment of status applications based on INA 245(a).

-In 1952, Congress made the pre-examination process unnecessary by creating INA 245, which allowed eligible aliens to obtain LPR status through adjustment of status without leaving the United States.
+In 1952, Congress made the pre-examination process unnecessary by creating INA 245, which allowed eligible noncitizens to obtain LPR status through adjustment of status without leaving the United States.
 Congress indicated that adjustment should be used for purposes of family unity or otherwise be in the public interest.

 Over time, Congress revised and consolidated the eligibility requirements for adjustment of status into the current INA 245(a).
 The bars, restrictions, and special considerations to adjustment are found in INA 245(c) through INA 245(k).
 Applicable inadmissibility grounds, including public safety and security concerns are found in INA 212.